The 3.9-mile loop hike at Turkey Run Park in McLean, Virginia pairs the yellow-blazed Turkey Run Trail with the blue-blazed Potomac Heritage Trail.

 After crossing Turkey Run a second time, you will be under the George Washington Memorial Parkway.
 Stay to the right and follow the yellow blazes to stay on track.

-Let me tell you, this hike got a bit confusing at times, so I was glad I had downloaded the map ahead of time from AllTrails.
+This hike got a bit confusing at times, so I was glad I had downloaded the map ahead of time from AllTrails.
 All you need to know is follow the yellow blazes.

 As you proceed, there are a couple of spots where the trail veers off to the left toward Langley Oaks Park.
 So keep it simple, just follow the yellow blazes.
-Trust me here.

 At least until you reach the blue-blazed Potomac Heritage Trail, but that isn’t until you cross back under the George Washington Memorial Parkway (GW Parkway).